brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

 Changes:
     * [Feature] Added support for the \GdImage analysis.
-    * [Feature] Added Support for ContentBlockGridData objects.
+    * [Feature] Added support for ContentBlockGridData objects.
     * [Bugfix] Do not trigger PropertyHooks, LazyProxies und LazyGhosts when analysing properties.
     * [Bugfix] Do not add double entries to the hidden properties list.
     * [Bugfix] The backtrace analysis is using the right color for strings again.